capncapes/capncapes.github.io/christian-resources/bible-study.md

 [Logos Bible Software](https://www.logos.com/grow/what-is-logos-bible-study/) is a paid Bible study software program that offers a wide range of features, including multiple Bible translations, commentary libraries, word studies, and other tools.
 Logos Bible Software is known for its powerful search capabilities and its ability to integrate with other resources, such as e-books and articles.

+## Yarrow

+The **Yarrow: Bible Study Guide** app is a resource for individuals and groups seeking to engage with Scripture.
+Developed by [Precept](https://www.precept.org/), the app offers a variety of study formats to cater to different learning styles and time commitments.

+- Daily Growth studies: These short, 5-minute guided readings provide a daily dose of scripture reflection.
+- Planted studies: Designed for topical exploration, these multi-day studies examine current events and issues through a biblical lens.
+- Grounded studies: For those seeking deeper dives, Grounded studies offer in-depth exploration of core biblical themes over multiple weeks.

+The app employs a three-step approach to scripture study: observe, interpret, and apply.
+Users are encouraged to actively engage with the text through reading, reflection, and journaling prompts.
+Additionally, the app facilitates group study through shared access to Daily Growth materials and discussion prompts for Planted and Grounded studies.

+Yarrow offers both free and premium subscription options.
+The free tier provides access to one Daily Growth study per day, along with excerpts from a Planted and Grounded study.
+Premium subscriptions unlock the full library of studies and additional features.

+Overall, the Yarrow app presents a structured and accessible approach to scripture study for individuals and groups of all learning styles and levels of engagement.
+It is available on the [App Store](https://apps.apple.com/us/app/yarrow-bible-study-guide/id1667328982) and [Google Play](https://play.google.com/store/apps/details?id=org.yarrow.yarrow).

 ## Bible Gateway

 A member of HarperCollins Christian Publishing, [Bible Gateway](https://www.biblegateway.com/) is an online Bible in more than 200 versions and 70 languages of the Bible.
 Along with the translated texts of Scripture, Bible Gateway offers resources like [commentaries](https://www.biblegateway.com/resources/commentaries/) and [reading plans](https://www.biblegateway.com/reading-plans/).